Jamal Trulove

+Jamal Trulove is an American actor from California and the victim of a wrongful conviction.
+He appeared in the 2019 film The Last Black Man in San Francisco.

+Wrongful conviction

-Jamal Trulove is a San Francisco man framed by police for the 2007 murder of an acquaintance, convicted in 2010, sentenced to 50 years to life, and imprisoned for six years.
+After he was framed by police for the 2007 murder of an acquaintance, Trulove was sentenced to 50 years to life and imprisoned for six years.
+Jamal successfully appealed his conviction and subsequently sued the city of San Francisco.

 A California appeals court overturned his conviction in 2014 and he was retried in 2015 and acquitted.
 In 2016 he sued the city of San Francisco.
 In April 2018 a jury found the two officers accused of framing him guilty of fabricating evidence and failing to disclose exculpatory evidence.
 In 2019 the San Francisco Board of Supervisors voted to approve a settlement of $13.1 million.

-Media Appearances
+Media appearances

 In 2008, Trulove was selected by a public vote to appear on the VH1 dating show I Love New York 2, where he was nicknamed "Milliown".
 Tiffany Pollard eliminated him in the first episode.

 Trulove appeared in the 2019 film The Last Black Man in San Francisco.